 Lastly, is Holland, Michigan.
 It’s just the cutest little town!
 There’s so much to see and do between the dunes, the beach, the tulips and the windmills!
 Downtown Holland has many great restaurants and shops.
 Don’t miss Lemonjello’s for college shop vibes, coffee and pastries, The Holland Peanut Store, an old school candy shop, Neli’s Dutch Village, a Netherlands theme park with a great gift shop, and Deboer Bakery for amazing cronuts.
 For dinner, we love New Holland Brewery, Boatwerks (the only waterfront restaurant in town), and Beechwood Grill.

-Hopefully some of the road trips from Chicago will be helpful this summer or even in to the fall!
+Hopefully some of these road trip ideas from Chicago will be helpful this summer or even in the fall!